UK FTSE rises as data, Shire deal underpin optimism

 Since then Chinese data has shown stronger than expected growth in factory output and solid growth in retail sales in the world’s second biggest economy.

-General financial stocks, which are heavily exposed to the health of global markets, rose 1.5 percent, with asset managers Schroders and Aberdeen up 4.2 percent and 3.2 percent, respectively.
+General financial stocks .FTNMX8770, which are heavily exposed to the health of global markets, rose 1.7 percent, with asset managers Schroders (SDR.L) and Aberdeen Asset Management ADN.L up 4.3 percent and 3.4 percent, respectively.

 The FTSE has rallied nearly 20 percent since this round of quantitative easing (QE) was announced in September 2012.
 The Fed is expected to start reducing bond purchases in early 2014.